rslashplace2/rslashplace2.github.io/MANUAL.md

 2. Port forward ports 80 (will be used by certbot), 443 (web socket), 8080 (place file server) to the computer you decide to use to host the server
 ![image](https://user-images.githubusercontent.com/73035340/184675516-b4f6063c-0e27-4ecb-8004-47dded1d0839.png)
 ![image](https://user-images.githubusercontent.com/73035340/184676979-6683220f-b2f9-44d6-b168-91b18cef22be.png)
-3. Install the latest versions of (`certbot`), (`nodejs`) and (`npm`), on debian based distrobutions you may need to install from a ppy as the packe manager vesion is likely outdated.
+3. Install the latest versions of (`certbot`), (`nodejs`) and (`npm`), on debian based distrobutions you may need to install from a ppa as the packe manager vesion is likely outdated.
 If your system doesn't come with git by default, test by entering `git` into the terminal and observing if there is an error, the install the latest version of (`git`) as well.

 ![image](https://user-images.githubusercontent.com/73035340/184677594-f7386cb1-2d33-4ea9-b921-02a46e1703fc.png)